magnesj/ResInsight/docs/GettingStarted.md

 Commands to arrange the windows in the standard ways are available from the **Windows** menu

 - **Tile Windows** - distribute all open view windows to fill available view widget space
-- **Cascade Windows** - organize all open view windows sligthly offset on top of each other
+- **Cascade Windows** - organize all open view windows slightly offset on top of each other
 - **Close All Windows** - close all open view windows

 #### Editing 3D views and Plot Windows content